davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 # __Knowledge Base Construction__ {#sec_kb}

-Given that the personalities involved in the relationships to be extracted are relevant political personalities, we started by building a knowledge base from Wikidata [@MKGGB2018].
+Given that the personalities involved in the relationships to be extracted are relevant political personalities, we started by building a knowledge base from Wikidata [(Malyshev et al., 2018) ](https://iccl.inf.tu-dresden.de/w/images/5/5a/Malyshev-et-al-Wikidata-SPARQL-ISWC-2018.pdf){:target="_blank"}[^1].

 By making SPARQL queries to the [public endpoint](https://query.wikidata.org){:target="_blank"} we collected the identifier of all: